casaper/gdriveEncBackup/README.md

 * uploads the gpg encrypted archive plus par2 sets to gDrive
 * dumps all the information related to the backup as JSON to a dumpfile (for possible future use)

+I created this for making my headless and unattended remote backups to Google Drive.
+Public Key encryption offers the benefit of having the files backed up stored strongly encrypted on Google Drive and no sensitive secret is stored on the headless machine either.

 ### Needs: